Rick-Phoenix/protoschema/README.md

 > **Note**: The package path and the .proto suffix are automatically added to file names.
 > So in the example below, the full path to the file from the root of the proto project will be `my_pkg/v1/my_file.proto`

-> **Tip**: In order to avoid rebuilding the results needlessly, this should ideally be done in a separate crate, from which you will directly use [prost-build](https://crates.io/crates/prost-build) to build the newly-generated proto files, which you can then import from the consuming applications.
+> **Tip**: In order to avoid rebuilding the results needlessly, this should ideally be done in a separate crate, from which you will directly use [prost-build](https://crates.io/crates/prost-build) to compile the newly-generated proto files, which you can then import from the consuming applications.

 ```rust
 use protoschema::{Package};